There are different types of omega-3s: ALA (alpha-linolenic acid), DHA (docosahexaenoic acid), and EPA (eicosapentaenoic acid).

 Grains and Nuts With Omega-3s

-Bread and pasta are some of the foods most commonly enriched with omega-3s.
-You'll also find them in whole foods like seeds and nuts.
+Bread and pasta are some of the foods may have omega-3s added to them.
+These fats are also naturally found in whole foods like seeds and nuts.
 When shopping, look for omega-3s in:

 - Peanut butter